polyphony-chat/docs/SPECIFICATION.md

 ### 6.3 Multi-device support

-polyproto servers and clients must implement multi-device support, as defined in the MLS specification (RFC9420).
+Polyproto servers and clients must implement multi-device support, as defined in the MLS specification (RFC9420).
 Clients must not use the same keys on multiple devices.
 Instead, the MLS protocol assigns a new `LeafNode` to each device.

 Each device provides its own `KeyPackages` as well as an own set of unique identity and signature keys.